 If you’re looking for some Sanibel Island shelling tips, look no further.
-Prime shelling times are during low tide when the shells are more exposed.
+The most ideal times to go shelling are during low tide when shells are more likely to be exposed.
 Another favorite time is just after the Gulf storms because wind has driven shells from the Gulf’s bottom onto Sanibel’s beaches, making them easier to spot.

 What do you need to go shelling?

 You’ll need a net bag and a scoop.
 Wear water shoes and make sure you shuffle your feet to scare away stingrays and expose the empty shells.
 Also remember that smaller shells are normally found on the east end of Sanibel near the Lighthouse, while the larger shells are scooped up around Blind Pass toward Captiva.

 Some shells you’re likely to find in the wild on the beach include the fighting conch, lightning whelk, cockle shells and the fabled junonia.
 The “Sanibel Stoop” was also invented here.
 Shellers walk with their backs bent and eyes focused on the sand looking for all the little shell treasures washing ashore.